 My business is to build software companies.
-Last year, we spent over a million dollars on hiring developers and software development to help grow companies.
+Last year, we spent over a million dollars on hiring freelance developers online for software development and frontend dev to help grow companies.
 You can see some of what we spent it on here.

 For this year, my partners and I chose our favorite resource for development, DevTeam.Space.
 We consider them the top site to find freelance developers and almost developers of any background.

 DevTeam.Space will connect you to the best at an affordable cost.
 Tell them about your project and they'll put you in touch with a developer who's right for you.